edgar-bonet/tiny-servo/README.md

   changing the targets will have no immediate effect
 * 3 = `MOVE`: the set points will be moved towards their respective targets at the specified speed.

+The “status” register is read-only.
+It can be either:
+* 0: all the set points have reached their respective targets
+* 1: at least one set point has not yet reached its target

+The “version” register is also read-only.
+It should read 1 with the current firmware version.

 In order to write one or several registers, the I2C master has to issue the following on the bus: